Central Pacific coastal forests: Fauna

 The Central Pacific Coastal Forests are among the richest temperate coniferous forests in North America for amphibians and birds.
 Characteristic wildlife include Roosevelt elk, black-tailed deer, black bear, coyote, beaver, raccoon, mink, grouse, and a variety of migratory seabirds and waterfowl.

+Subregions in the United States

+The Environmental Protection Agency has defined sub-ecoregions in the United States portion of this ecoregion.